futuandrei/group5-test-project/README.md

 # React + TypeScript + Vite

+This is Andrei making little change to Readme to test Jenkins branch: jenkins-andrei-01

 This is Saara just making a little change in this file, practicing amplify deployment

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.